 - Previous STIs.

-- For women, assessment of contraceptive use and risk of pregnancy: last menstrual period (LMP), contraceptive use.
+- For women, assessment of contraceptive use and risk of pregnancy: last menstrual period (LMP).

 - Assessment of other sexual health issues, including psychosexual problems.